BTR-3

-The BTR-3 is an eight-wheel drive armored personnel carrier developed in 2000–2001 by an international consortium.
-The companies involved in the project include the Kharkiv Morozov Machine Building Design Bureau of Ukraine, the ADCOM MANUFACTURING Company of Abu-Dhabi, UAE, and the State Scientific Technical Centre of Artillery & Rifle Arms of Ukraine.
-Although somewhat similar in appearance to the Russian BTR-80, the BTR-3U is an all-new production vehicle rather than an update of the existing in-service vehicle.
+The BTR-3 is an eight-wheel drive armored personnel carrier developed in 2000 and 2001 by an international consortium.
+The companies involved in the project include the Kharkiv Morozov Machine Building Design Bureau of Ukraine, Adcom Systems of Abu-Dhabi, UAE, and the State Scientific Technical Centre of Artillery & Rifle Arms of Ukraine.
+Although somewhat similar in appearance to the Soviet BTR-80, the BTR-3U is an all-new production vehicle rather than an update of the existing in-service vehicle.

 Armament

 The BTR-3U is fitted with the one-person KBA-105 "Shkval" unified fighting module which can accommodate 30mm gun, 7.62mm coaxial machine gun, 30mm automatic grenade launcher and anti-tank guided weapons.
 This module was developed by the State Scientific Technical Centre of Artillery & Rifle Arms of Ukraine.
 The Shkval fighting module design is versatile, but can also be used with another turret.